 The cost of living is creeping up in this popular mountain town, so don’t wait too long if Queretaro is the place for you.
 You’ll want to secure a lease with monthly rent prices currently sitting around $500 USD per month for a two-bedroom near the historic center.

 Mexico’s second-biggest city, Guadalajara is a wonderful place to live, especially if your retirement doesn’t mean slowing down.

-If you aren’t looking for a change of pace, but rather a beautiful warm city to call home for your retirement, I highly recommend Guadalajara.
+If you aren’t looking for a change of pace, but rather a beautiful warm city to call home for your retirement in Mexico, I highly recommend Guadalajara.

 Roughly 1.5 million people live in Guadalajara, but it is quite a sprawling city and there are tons of different neighborhoods to choose from.

-Some of my favorites are Americana, Vallarta, Centro Historico, and Tlaquepaque (although technically its own “city”).
+Some of my favorites are Americana, Vallarta, Centro Historico, and Tlaquepaque (although technically it is its own “city”).